eugenesan/glim/README.md

 into a neat device from which many different Live environments and Installation media can be used.

-GLIM is more basic but completely open source alternative to Ventoy.
+GLIM is a more basic but completely open source alternative to Ventoy.
-In fact, GLIM doesn't provide any runtime code (except basic scripts in GRUB configuation).
+In fact, GLIM only provides basic GRUB scripts and GRUB configuations.
-All is installed on the USB drive is GRUB2 binaries provided by the disribution you are installing it from.
+Runtime binaries are simply copied from GRUB2 instance of the host.

 Advantages over extracting files or using special Live USB creation tools :